Track website visits, social media clicks, and banner clicks

 To set up page analytics for a new website:

-Go to Marketing > Internet Marketing > Websites.
+Go to Marketing > Internet Marketing > Marketing websites.
 You now see a list of existing websites.
 Make sure you don't already have one set up for your site.

 On the command bar, select New.
 The New Website page opens.